bennettp123/Warn-ADPasswordExpiry/README.md

 ## Optional:

-Use pshellwrapper.vbs when creating the sscheduled task to hide the powershell window.
+Use pshellwrapper.vbs when creating the scheduled task to hide the powershell window.

 	\path\to\pshellwrapper.vbs \path\to\Warn-ADPasswordExpiry.ps1 <user> <domain>